Tycho Brahe: Early years

 Jørgen Thygesen Brahe, however, wanted Tycho to educate himself in order to become a civil servant, and sent him on a study tour of Europe in early 1562.
-15-year old Tycho was given as mentor the 19-year-old Anders Sørensen Vedel, whom he eventually talked into allowing the pursuit of astronomy during the tour.
+Fifteen-year-old Tycho was given as mentee to the 19-year-old Anders Sørensen Vedel.
+Tycho eventually talked Vedel into allowing him to pursue astronomy during the tour.
 Vedel and his pupil left Copenhagen in February 1562.
 On 24 March, they arrived in Leipzig, where they matriculated at the Lutheran Leipzig University.
 In 1563, he observed a close conjunction of the planets Jupiter and Saturn, and noticed that the Copernican and Ptolemaic tables used to predict the conjunction were inaccurate.
 This led him to realise that progress in astronomy required systematic, rigorous observation, night after night, using the most accurate instruments obtainable.
 He began maintaining detailed journals of all his astronomical observations.
 In this period, he combined the study of astronomy with astrology, laying down horoscopes for different famous personalities.

 When Tycho and Vedel returned from Leipzig in 1565, Denmark was at war with Sweden, and as vice-admiral of the Danish fleet, Jørgen Brahe had become a national hero for having participated in the sinking of the Swedish warship Mars during the First battle of Öland (1564).
 Shortly after Tycho's arrival in Denmark, Jørgen Brahe was defeated in the action of 4 June 1565, and shortly afterwards died of a fever.
 Stories have it that he contracted pneumonia after a night of drinking with the Danish King Frederick II when the king fell into the water in a Copenhagen canal and Brahe jumped in after him.
 Brahe's possessions passed on to his wife Inger Oxe, who considered Tycho with special fondness.